Kalcann/Jhess/README.md

 # Jhess
 Jhess is a light-weight Java based chess application that I produced in my free time.
-This project is completely open source though I would appreciate any shout outs if you do end up reposting the code.
+This project is completely open source under CC,I would however appreciate being attributed if you do end up reposting the code.

 The project is still in early develpment and will be updated on a somewhat sporatic basis.